 You’ve probably heard of Node-RED.
-You know, that super awesome, browser-based, draw-the-flows and connect-the-nodes tool for integrating IoT devices with applications?
+You know, that super awesome, browser-based, draw-the-flows, and connect-the-nodes tool for easily integrating IoT devices with applications?
 Yeah, that one.

-Is Web Browser technically part of a technology stack?
+Is a web browser technically part of a technology stack?
 I dunno, maybe I’m taking creative liberties here.
 But I do so to make this point: writing GUIs is tough (especially good ones like the ones you and I write).

 Oh, and web browsers are ubiquitous.
 You like Safari?
 Great!
 Firefox?
 Awesome!
 Chromium?
 Opera?
 All are welcome (sigh, even you, Chrome).